 - If a magnetic material (shim) is placed in the aperture of the magnet, it will get magnetized. - This will distort the field.
-The distortion from the nominal field can be expressed in terms of harmonic coefficients. - Use these harmonics to cancel out the measured harmonics. - A properly chosen size and location of "n" magnetic shims can compensate "n" non-zero measured harmonic coefficients.
+The distortion from the nominal field can be expressed in terms of harmonic coefficients. - Use these harmonics to cancel out the measured harmonics. - Properly chosen sizes and locations of "n" magnetic shims can compensate "n" non-zero measured harmonic coefficients.